-The bill would provide that a home-owned amusement ride or registered agritourism activity could not be operated in Kansas without a valid permit issued by the Department of Labor (Department).
+The bill would provide that a limited-use amusement ride or registered agritourism activity could not be operated in Kansas without a valid permit issued by the Department of Labor (Department).
 The owner of such a ride would be required to apply to the Department for a permit in such form and manner as prescribed by the Secretary of Labor (Secretary).
 The application would be required to include:

-- Name of owner and operator of the ride;

-- Location of ride or location ride is stored when not in use;

-- Valid certificate of inspection; and

-- Proof of insurance.
+- The name of owner and operator of the ride; - The location of ride or location ride is stored when not in use: - A valid certificate of inspection; and - Proof of insurance.

-Once an application was approved, the permit fee received, and a permit was issued for the home-owned amusement ride or registered agritourism activity, the permit would be valid until the ride was sold, otherwise transferred to a new owner, or permanently taken out of service.
-Any new owners would be required to apply for and be issued a permit before operating the home-owned amusement ride or registered agritourism activity.
+Once an application was approved, the permit fee received, and a permit was issued for the limited-use amusement ride or registered agritourism activity, the permit would be valid for one year from the date of issuance.